banerjs/banerjs.github.io/README.md

 - Fix the DNS records for the site
 - Create YAML files for the different sections of the resume, and fill them out
 - Create a travis build for building the bibtex
+- Make more extensible YAML for description fields

+# Nice to Haves

-- Add an image to the Resume
+- Create PDF from YAML files - add links to download the PDF